Bow Starts

 This article is a continuation of the Bow Changes, Starts and Stops page.
 For a discussion about the different ways of starting our bowed sounds from a “Musical Language” point of view, see the “Articulation” article

-Clearly articulating a new bow stroke is the equivalent of tonguing for a wind instrument, or of starting a word with a hard consonant for a singer (or speaker).
-For clean, crisp bow starts (articulations) – the opposite of legato smoothness – it is important that the bow be gripping the string before we start the note.
+Clearly articulating a new bow stroke is the equivalent of tonguing for a wind instrument, or of starting a word with a hard consonant for a singer or speaker.
+Just like for spoken language, the degree of crispness of the articulation can vary from the ultra-crisp (the consonants such as p, t and k) to moderately crisp (b, d, v) to unarticulated (f, r, w) to the ultra-smooth (m, n, h, s and l), For clean, crisp bow starts (articulations) – the opposite of legato smoothness – it is important that the bow be gripping the string before we start the note.
 Like that, the new bow stroke begins actually with a sudden release of pressure, a mini-explosion, just like in pizzicatos.
 This is especially noticeable (and necessary) in dotted rhythms that we play with “hooked” bowings.
 Here, in order for the rhythm to be clear and precise, we need to grip the bow well into the string before sounding the short notes, as in the following examples:

 If on the contrary, we wish to start our new bow stroke smoothly, we need to connect it perfectly, imperceptibly, to whatever came before, whether that be a previous note or simply a silence.
-Loud, accented starts after a silence are not usually particularly problematic, but gentle, quiet beginnings coming out of nowhere (after a total silence) can be quite awkward to control.
+In language, it is the vowels that give us these unarticulated starts, although some consonants also do it (m, n, s, h and l).
+Loud, accented “hard consonant” starts after a silence are not usually particularly problematic, but gentle, quiet beginnings coming out of nowhere (after a total silence) can be quite awkward to control.
 This difficulty increases as we get closer to the frog.
 Singers (and wind players) can teach us a lot about these.
 When they want to start a note imperceptibly after a silence (da niente) they start exhaling (blowing into their instrument) before starting to sound the note.
 Sitting directly in front of a flute player as they come in with a delicate entrance makes this very obvious.
 For us string players it can also be helpful to exhale before our delicate bow-starts, but for totally different reasons (click on the highlighted link).
 What we can learn from singers and wind-players here is not about our breathing but is rather about our bow and right-arm, which are the equivalent to the singer’s breath (or to the wind-player’s airflow).

-In the same way that the singer and wind-player anticipate the flow of air through their instrument, the secret to beautiful, imperceptible starts (and bowchanges) for string-players is also to anticipate them (start preparing them before we actually need to sound the note).
+In the same way that singers and wind-players can anticipate the flow of air through their instruments, the secret to beautiful, imperceptible starts (and bowchanges) for string-players is also to anticipate them (start preparing them before we actually need to sound the note).
 We can do several preparatory actions, all of which need to be done, by definition, in anticipation of (before) the true rhythmical start of the note.
 These possible movements, in order of execution, are:

-Let’s look at these movements now, one by one:
+Let’s look now at these preparatory movements one by one:

 1: THE UPBEAT MOVEMENT: